-Where to Eat
+Where to Eat in Okanagan

-Many of the wineries in Okanagan Valley have restaurants attached, and are great places to stop for a fancy lunch and dinner.
-We loved Burrowing Owl’s restaurant Sonora Room for a leisurely lunch overlooking the vineyards.
+We love Burrowing Owl’s restaurant Sonora Room for a leisurely lunch overlooking the vineyards.
 It’s the epitome of an “affordable luxury” lunch.

 At Sumac Ridge Winery, you’ll find the Cellar Door Bistro.
 In Naramata, you’ll want to grab a table for lunch at the beautiful Patio at Lake Breeze.
 It’s worth making a reservation for!

 In West Kelowna, Old Vines Restaurant at Quail’s Gate is a great choice and has a great view from the patio overlooking the lake.

 The Okanagan Valley wine region is vast and somewhat overwhelming to first timers, but it’s one of the most beautiful places you’ll ever go wine tasting (and that’s saying a lot!).

+Hopefully this guide has helped you find and visit some of the best Okanagan wineries.
 What are your favorite wineries in Okanagan Valley?